computer-science-engineering/learning-computer-science/src/EducativeIo/GrokkingTheSystemDesignInterview/02-SystemDesignProblems/FacebookNewsfeed/readme.md

        - When a user has millions of followers, server has to push updates to lot of people.
 This is resource intensive.
   3. Hybrid:
      - Combination of push and pull.
-     - Stop pushing posts from (celebrity) users from a high number of followers.
+     - Stop pushing posts from (celebrity) users with a high number of followers.
      - Push data only for those users who have relatively few(er) followers.
      - Users who follow celebrities can pull updates.
      - Another approach could be that once a user publishes a post, we can limit the fanout to only his/her online friends.